-The Board has strengthened its governance through the formation of Investment and Finance Committee and Resource Committee.
-The Board has delegated responsibilities to these committees to undertake activity within its terms of reference and to make necessary recommendations to the Board.
+The Board formed an Investment and Finance Committee and Resource Committee in 2019; these committees are now well established.
+The Board delegated responsibilities to these committees to undertake activity within its terms of reference and to make necessary recommendations to the Board.
+In 2022, a Nominations and Governance Committee (NGC) was established.
+Responsibilities delegated to the NGC include reviewing the composition and membership of the Board and Board Committees; as well as advising on Board succession, recruitment and training and development needs.